 What is a healthy diet?

-- One that has lots of fruit and vegetables, wholegrains, like brown rice or pasta, and healthy sources of protein like beans or fresh chicken
+- A healthy diet has lots of fruit and vegetables, wholegrains, like brown rice or brown pasta, and healthy sources of protein like beans or chicken.

-- One that is low in red and processed meat, and foods high in sugar, fat and salt
+- A healthy diet is low in processed and red meat, and foods high in sugar, fat and salt.

-When thinking about eating healthily, a good place to start is how much space each of these things takes up on your plate.
+When thinking about eating or cooking a meal, think about how much space each food is taking up on your plate or in your bowl.